 In conjunction with the Spin-off, Acuity Brands and Zep entered into various agreements that address the allocation of assets and liabilities between them and that define their relationship after the separation, including a distribution agreement, a tax disaffiliation agreement, an employee benefits agreement, and a transition services agreement.
-The income from discontinued operations relates to the revision of estimates during the second quarter of fiscal 2010 of certain legal reserves established at the time of the Spin-off.
-As it was with the original reserve, the income from discontinued operations had no income tax effect.
-Information regarding guarantees and indemnities related to the Spin-off are included in the Commitments and Contingencies footnote.
+During fiscal 2009, the Company recognized a loss from discontinued operations of \$0.3 related to tax adjustments associated with pre-spin activities.
+During fiscal 2010, income from discontinued operations was recognized in the amount of \$0.6 related to the revision of estimates of certain legal reserves established at the time of the Spin-off.
+As with the original reserve, the income from discontinued operations had no income tax effect.
+No activity related to discontinued operations occurred during fiscal 2011.